No ignition

 Common Symptoms & Causes

-If your Samsung DVG45BB6900H is experiencing no ignition, you may notice one or more of the following signs before or during a cycle.
+If your Samsung DVG45BB6900H isn’t igniting, you might notice one or more of the following symptoms before or during a cycle:

-• You can hear a faint clicking sound but the burner never lights
+- You hear a faint clicking sound, but the burner never lights.

-• Clothes remain completely cold and damp after a full drying cycle
+- Clothes remain cold and damp after a full drying cycle.

-These symptoms are most commonly caused by a failed igniter, a faulty gas valve coil, or a worn thermal fuse that has interrupted the ignition circuit over time.
+These signs typically point to a failed igniter, a faulty gas valve coil, or a worn thermal fuse interrupting the ignition circuit.

 Safety First